-Today you are free to enjoy some of the many activities available aboard Majestic Princess.
-In the afternoon we will have Garden Trivial Pursuit led by Sue McDougall with questions based on the gardens we have explored over the last 11 days.
+Today you are free to enjoy some of the many activities available aboard Royal Princess.
+Why not enjoy a spa or massage in the Wellness Centre, take a relaxing swim, an exercise class at the gym or play quoits on the deck.
+In the afternoon we will have Garden Trivial Pursuit led by Sue McDougall with questions based on the gardens we have explored over the past 10 days.
 We will divide the group into teams with prizes for the winners.

 This morning we arrive in Auckland, the largest city and commercial centre of New Zealand.
 After disembarking we enjoy a sightseeing city tour.
 We will take in the main sights of Auckland, including the Harbour Bridge, which spans the beautiful Waitemata Harbour and the quaint and stylish shopping area of Parnell.
 At gorgeous Ayrlies Garden, created from 1964 by Beverley and Malcolm McConnell, gardening is an art form.
 Covering 4.5ha, it is one of New Zealand’s finest and best-known gardens, incorporating three large ponds, cascading waterfalls, a rose garden, rockery, meadow garden and the stimulating “lurid border”.
 There’s also an adjoining 14 ha wetlands reserve.
 This is a superb garden which is considered to be the best garden in New Zealand.
 We then transfer to our hotel.
 This evening we will enjoy an included dinner to say goodbye to the other tour members and Sue McDougall.

 This morning we transfer to the airport for flights back to Australia.